 However, being in heaps of debt wasn't going to get us anywhere.
 It keeps you in a cage and does not allow you to go after anything.
 We couldn't even use that much of our salaries to help others or to give generously.
 Romans 13:8 says "Let no debt remain outstanding, except the continuing debt to love one another."
 Being in debt doesn't just hurt us, it caps our abilities to help other people hurting.

 To get going we had to get weird.
-We stopped the big spending but still had some big expenses.
-The biggest expense living in South Florida is definitely the rent.
+We stopped the big-spending but still had some big expenses.
+The biggest expense of living in South Florida is definitely the rent.
 But you have to get the nicest place you can afford right?
 Wrong.
 You have to live in your own place once you become an adult right?
 Also wrong.
-Dave Ramsey says that "You have to live like no one else; so that you can later live and give like no one else."
+Dave Ramsey says, "You have to live like no one else; so that you can later live and give like no one else."
 So we did what no one else would want to do.
 We downsized.

 That's not normal.
 But that's the point.
 We had to begin the process of getting out of debt.
-We weren't even dating at the time, but we both began the 3 year process of living well below our means to eventually break the bondage of debt.
-Katy rented out a room at her cousin's house and slept in a twin sized bed.
-Will bounced from room to room at different AirBnbs.
+We weren't even dating at the time, but we both began the 3-year process of living well below our means to eventually break the bondage of debt.
+Katy rented out a room at her cousin's house and slept in a twin-sized bed.
+I bounced from room to room at different AirBnbs.
 We had to live like most Americans won't so that we could get what most Americans don't have.

 Step 1: List your debts from smallest to largest regardless of interest rate.
 Step 2: Make minimum payments on all your debts except the smallest.
 Step 3: Pay as much as possible on your smallest debt.
 Step 4: Repeat until each debt is paid in full.